CloudBedrock/rabbitmq/README.md

 The only option for RabbitMQ cluster upgrade is during non-working hours when there is no activity such that it is possible to bring whole cluster down and upgrade it.

+## Testing

+> For testing purposes there are `start.sh` and `stop.sh` scripts included under
+> `./scripts` folder that is possible to use for running small 3-noded RabbitMQ
+> cluster on a local (possible single noded) docker swarm cluster.